ricardocolom-kaseya/employee-app-backend/README.md

 ACCESS_TOKEN_SECRET=your_jwt_access_token_secret
 ```

-Then type <code>nodemon</code> in the terminal.

-Note: Your jwt access token can be pretty much any string, a long (36 char) hex string is what I personally used.
+(Note: Your jwt access token can be pretty much any string, a 36-character hex string is what I personally used)

+- Import the employeedb schema into MySQL, you can download the schema and its default tables [here](https://drive.google.com/file/d/1gsc1WNAYg3yHRKMwL5JCuLcYHeHFry51/view?usp=sharing).

+- Type <code>nodemon</code> in the terminal to start the server.